This privacy notice explains how we collect, use and disclose your personal information.

 We might share your information with other people

-We may also collect, use and disclose your personal information to tell you about products and services offered by entities related to us and from third parties, such as:
+For the purposes listed above or as described, we may also disclose your personal information to entities related to us or third parties, such as:

 - contractors, agents and service providers,